 Be it escaping the dragon and retrieving things from it, saving a loved one from a lake filled with dangerous creatures, and going through the maze that has several dangerous challenges constantly trying to hurt you, this tournament must’ve been severely scary and dangerous to face as a participant.
-However, it is because of the immense bravery and valor that they exhibited, including Harry who is three years younger than other participants that they were able to make it till the end.
+However, it is because of the immense bravery and valor that they exhibited, including Harry, who is three years younger than the other participants, that they were able to make it to the end.

 Why did Winky conjure the Dark Mark?

 Winky didn’t conjure the Dark Mark.
 It was actually Barty Crouch Jr. who ordered her to do it after stealing Harry’s wand.
 Since Winky couldn’t disobey her young master’s command, she had no choice but to do exactly what he said.

 SPEW is the full form of the Society for the Promotion of Elfish Welfare.
 Hermione Granger started this society in response to her observation of how badly house elves are treated by wizards and witches.
 She was particularly moved after Winky was fired for no mistake of hers during the Quidditch World Cup by Barty Crouch.

 Rita Skeeter’s Animagus form is that of a beetle.
 Despite being banned from entering the Hogwarts grounds after she published false information and unnecessarily grandiose but false reports about students at Hogwarts, she somehow managed to sneak into the grounds and collect information.
 Eventually, Hermione figured out her secret and threatened to expose her if she failed to comply with Hermione’s demands.